Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Experiment Design

 \subsubsection{Incentives}

 Reviewers earn a fixed participation fee of \$25 for participating in this study and completing all the tasks, irrespective of their decisions in the tasks.
 Leaning back onto the methodology of incentivized experiments, to increase data quality, we provide an additional bonus of \$8 to the reviewers whose evaluations align closely with those of their peers.
 One of the twenty abstracts is randomly selected, and two independent reviewers, alongside the reviewer-in-question, assess the same abstract pair using the slider scale described in Task 2.
 We then compute the median of the three ratings, and if a reviewer’s score falls within 10 points above or below this median, they receive the \$8 bonus.
 This peer-alignment incentive helps ensure careful, calibrated judgments and reduces random or inattentive responding.
-Additionally, they can earn a bonus of \$2 from Task 1.
+Unlike Task 1 incentive for authors, reviewers earn a bonus of \$2 from Task 1, task remaining identical.
 The first quartile of time taken for the reviewing task is also 1 hour and 8 minutes.
 However, the reviewers were not required to complete the task during one continuous sitting, and therefore, many took more than a day.
 Payments to reviewers were made through registered Amazon gift cards.